paypal/cascade/README.md

 ## http

-Contains base objects and traits for creating Spray HTTP resources:
+Base objects and traits for creating Spray HTTP resources:

 - `AbstractResource` is a starting point for HTTP resources.
 - `ResourceActor` provides an implementation of a basic HTTP request handling pipeline.